-Continuing with our second part on how to decompress any doubting gentlemen out there into having the courage of their own convictions and try color palettes that they might not necessarily have considered.
-By using a variety of colorful accessories as part of their capsule wardrobe, any gent out there can revitalize their outfits and reenergize sartorial confidence at the same time.
+Continuing with our second part on how to decompress any doubting gentlemen out there into having the courage of their own convictions and try colour palettes that they might not necessarily have considered.
+By using a variety of colourful accessories as part of their capsule wardrobe, any gent out there can revitalize their outfits and reenergize sartorial confidence at the same time.

-We’ve already explored the colors green, purple and pink to wear with the holy trinity base colors of Blue, Black and Gray/white; so now we go a step further with exploration of some more unexpectedly useful weapons in the armory of men’s colour.
+We’ve already explored the colours green, purple and pink to wear with the holy trinity base colours of Blue, Black and Gray/white; so now we go a step further with an exploration of some more unexpectedly useful weapons in the armoury of men’s colour.

 I quickly dumped Burtons finest in the bin.
 Yellow can be used sparingly but only with neutral schemes in white, grey, beige, and blue and charcoal.
 The bottom line is doing be overpowering with yellow or risk being diagnosed with jaundice!
 Using darker hues in gold and mustard will help give you a stronger complexion.